 All International Travel must be approved by the Office of International and Tribal Affairs (OITA) BEFORE travel occurs.
 Even a brief trip to a foreign country, for example to attend a conference, requires OITA approval.
 Please contact your DOH Contract Manager as soon as possible if travel is planned out of the country, including Canada and/or Mexico, so that they can obtain appropriate approvals from EPA Headquarters.
-If you have questions, please contact your DOH Contract Manager.
+If you have questions, please contact your DOH Contract Manager listed on the approval page of the Award Document.

-9. Geospatial Data Standards
+J. Geospatial Data Standards

 All geospatial data created must be consistent with Federal Geographic Data Committee (FGDC) endorsed standards.
 Information on these standards may be found at www.fgdc.gov i.
-The chief executive officer of this subrecipient agency shall ensure that no grant funds awarded under this assistance agreement are used to engage in lobbying of the Federal Government or in litigation against the U.S. unless authorized under existing law.
-The subrecipient shall abide by the Cost Principles available at 2 CFR 200 which generally prohibits the use of federal grant funds for litigation against the U.S. or for lobbying or other political activities.
+The chief executive officer of this sub-recipient agency shall ensure that no grant funds awarded under this assistance agreement are used to engage in lobbying of the Federal Government or in litigation against the U.S. unless authorized under existing law.
+The sub-recipient shall abide by the Cost Principles available at 2 CFR 200 which generally prohibits the use of federal grant funds for litigation against the U.S. or for lobbying or other political activities.